Duality for commutative group stacks: Universal properties

 \begin{thm} Let~$X$ be an algebraic stack over a base scheme~$S$.
 Assume that the structural morphism $f : X \to S$ locally has sections in the \emph{fppf} topology, that $\Oc_S \to f_*\Oc_X$ is universally an isomorphism, and that the Picard functor $\Pic_{X/S}$ is a Cartier group scheme (see~\ref{Cartier_groups}).
 Then the Albanese morphism of~$X$

-is initial among maps to torsors under classifying stacks of Cartier group schemes (that is, maps to gerbes banded by Cartier group schemes). \end{thm} \begin{proof} The proof of~\ref{PU_albanese} holds verbatim, \emph{mutatis mutandis}\footnote{Replace everywhere $\Pic^{\tau}$ with $\Pic$, duabelian with Cartier, $A^i_{\tau}$ with $A^i$, ``abelian stack'' with ``classiying stack of a Cartier group scheme'', \ref{comp_dual_picto} with~\ref{comp_dual_pic}, \ref{Picard_dun_torseur} (a) with \ref{Picard_dun_torseur} (b), and~\ref{compat_ev_Pic} (a) with \ref{compat_ev_Pic} (b).
+is initial among maps to torsors under classifying stacks of Cartier group schemes (that is, maps to gerbes banded by Cartier group schemes). \end{thm} \begin{proof} The proof of~\ref{PU_albanese} holds verbatim, \emph{mutatis mutandis}.
+More precisely, replace everywhere $\Pic^{\tau}$ with $\Pic$, duabelian with Cartier, $A^i_{\tau}$ with $A^i$, ``abelian stack'' with ``classiying stack of a Cartier group scheme'', \ref{comp_dual_picto} with~\ref{comp_dual_pic}, \ref{Picard_dun_torseur} (a) with \ref{Picard_dun_torseur} (b), and~\ref{compat_ev_Pic} (a) with \ref{compat_ev_Pic} (b).
 You also need a variant of~Lemma~\ref{morphisme_constant} where the affine target $Y$ is replaced with a Cartier group scheme.
 To prove it, we proceed as follows.
 If $Y$ is a finite flat group scheme, or of multiplicative type, then~\ref{morphisme_constant} itself applies.
 If $Y$ is a twisted lattice then any $S$-morphism $X\to Y$ must be constant because the geometric fibers of $X$ are connected.
-For an arbitrary Cartier group scheme, the result follows by induction on the number of extensions.}.
-Notice in particular that the analogs in this context of~\ref{T_est_discrete} and~\ref{phi_equivalence} hold. \end{proof}
+For an arbitrary Cartier group scheme, the result follows by induction on the number of extensions.
+Notice in particular that the analogs in this context of~\ref{T_est_discrete} and~\ref{phi_equivalence} hold. \details{Ici il faut aussi vérifier que le lemme~\ref{morphisme_constant} est encore valable lorsque $Y$ n'est plus un schéma affine sur $S$ mais est un groupe de Cartier.
+Pour les groupes finis plat ou les groupes de type multiplicatif on peut utiliser~\ref{morphisme_constant} tel quel.
+Pour les groupes constants tordus ce n'est pas très difficile.
+Pour un groupe de Cartier quelconque on le fait par récurrence sur le nombre d'extensions nécessaires pour dévisser le groupe de Cartier.} \end{proof}